 Key Takeaways

 Are you a landlord in Utah wondering how to lawfully remove a tenant from your rental property?
-Navigating the eviction process can feel daunting, but having a clear roadmap helps you avoid missteps that could delay your case or even invalidate your eviction.
+Navigating the eviction process can feel daunting, but having a clear roadmap helps you avoid missteps that could delay your case or even invalidate your eviction lawsuit.

 Notice for Lease Termination with Legal Cause

-To begin the eviction process, you need to first have a valid reason to remove the tenant from the property.
+To begin the eviction process, you need a valid reason to physically remove the tenant from the rental unit.
+Under Utah law, a landlord cannot evict a tenant without legal grounds and must follow the proper procedures before recovering possession of the property.

-- Engaging in illegal activity or nuisance on the residential rental property.
+Engaging in illegal activity, criminal activity, or creating a nuisance on the residential rental property.

-- Holding over after lease term ends.
-If a tenant stays past lease or month-to-month tenancy without renewing you’ll need to begin the eviction process.
+Holding over after the lease term ends.
+If a tenant stays past the lease or month-to-month tenancy without renewing, you’ll need to begin the eviction process to regain possession of the property.

-- Waste or damage of the property by tenant beyond normal wear and tear.
-For excessive damage, landlords can use the tenant’s security deposit.
+Waste or damage of the property by the tenant beyond normal wear and tear.
+For excessive damage, Utah landlords can use the tenant’s security deposit to help cover repair costs.

-The type of eviction notice used is determined by the reason for the lease agreement termination.
-Typically, there are three common eviction notices given in the state of Utah:
+The type of notice used is determined by the reason for the rental agreement termination.
+Typically, there are three common notices given in the state of Utah:

 Serving a Tenant with an Eviction Notice in Utah

 If it’s a month-to-month lease agreement, Utah landlord-tenant law requires you to give the tenant a 15-day notice to end their tenancy.
-If the term of the lease is fixed, as the landlord, you must hold off on taking action until the lease period has ended to terminate the tenancy, unless you have cause.
+The notice period is measured in calendar days, not business days.
+If the term of the lease is fixed, the landlord must hold off on taking action until the lease period has ended to terminate the tenancy, unless there is legal cause to do so earlier.

 Both notices must inform the renter that you will not be renewing their lease for another term.
-If they don’t move out in accordance with the lease termination notice, you can move forward with the legal eviction process.
+If the tenant does not move out in accordance with the lease termination notice, you can move forward with the legal eviction process to regain possession of the property and re-rent the unit.

 Tenant Eviction Defenses in Utah

-- The landlord did not give the proper notice for the violation committed.
+The landlord did not give the proper written notice for the violation committed or failed to follow required court procedures before filing the eviction action.

-- The landlord attempted a “self-help” eviction, such as locking out the tenant or shutting off utilities.
+The landlord attempted a “self-help” eviction, such as locking out the tenant or shutting off utilities, rather than obtaining a court order through the appropriate district court.

-- The landlord is pursuing the case without a court order to regain possession.
+The landlord is pursuing the case without a court order to regain possession of the rental unit.

-When seeking to evict a tenant from the rental property, it’s vital that you document lease violations, tenant communications, and notices sent.
+When seeking to evict a tenant from the rental unit, the landlord must document lease violations, tenant communications, rent payment records, and written notices sent.
+Proper documentation can help support your case in district court and ensure compliance with court procedures.

 Attending Court Hearing

-An order to move will then be enforced in the event that no payment or settlement are received.
+An order to move will then be enforced in the event that no payment, agreement to pay rent, or settlement is received.
 Should the renter win the eviction case, they will be permitted to remain on the premises.
 If a tenant fails to show up for a court summons, they risk losing the case, even if they have a valid defense.

 Writ of Restitution

-If the renter continues to live in the property after the judgment has been entered, then a Writ of Restitution will be served by the court.
+If the renter continues to live in the rental unit after the judgment has been entered, then a Writ of Restitution will be served by the court.
 Once filed, the document must be signed by the judge to be valid.

 The court may delegate the eviction to the Sheriff’s department or a court officer.
 The property owner is required to coordinate with the sheriff or court officer for the date.
 The timeline may vary depending on local scheduling.